RiftValleySoftware/RVS_GTDriver/README.md

 [This is the documentation site for this project.](https://riftvalleysoftware.github.io/RVS_GTDriver/)

+NOTE:
+=
+The docs won't be available until I upgrade to Catalina.
+Jazzy doesn't like Xcode 11, running on Mojave.

 REQUIREMENTS
 -
 The Driver is provided as a [Swift](https://developer.apple.com/swift/)-only shared dynamic [framework](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Frameworks.html).